ResearchCodingClub/ResearchCodingClub.github.io/about.md

 any time to get help and advice.
 This is currently only available to staff and research postgraduate students.

-Finally, we have a [Google Calendar][3] that contains information about our events.
-You should get access to this when joining the mailing list!
+Finally, we have a [Google Calendar][3] that contains information about our events:

 <iframe src="https://calendar.google.com/calendar/embed?src=c_rupc0j42t327dofm923n1p3abo%40group.calendar.google.com&ctz=Europe%2FLondon" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>